34 Handy Italian Language Learning Tools for Fun, Fast Progress

 Flashcards may seem a little 1990s to you, but they’re still great.
 Seriously.
 Don’t knock them because they seem like an old-fashioned way to study!

 Flashcards are a great way not only to read and write Italian but also to aid in retention.
 Frequent repetition allows you to identify and recall Italian words more easily while you’re reading.
-That means that when you’re tackling a completely Italian text, you’re more likely to be know the meaning of a word if you’ve previously studied a flashcard with it.
+That means that when you’re tackling a completely Italian text, you’re more likely to know the meaning of a word if you’ve previously studied a flashcard with it.

 This is a flashcard app that you can download onto your phone or tablet.
 It uses flashcards to teach new vocabulary and grammar points, and you can use helpful and fun games to further practice and perfect your Italian skills.

-In addition to the two apps above, I do also recommend making your own flashcards!
+I also recommend making your own flashcards!

 Dictionaries and Verb Conjugators